Gamebook Tracker

 Sending feedback

-The Feedback button appears in the top header when you are logged in.
-Clicking it opens a dialog with three fields:
+The Feedback button appears in the top header when you're logged in.
+Clicking it opens a window with three fields:

 Press Send to submit.
-The dialog closes on success.
+The window closes on success.

 Inbox